-The 'Making disciples in your parish' resource was launched formally at the diocesan Connected conference in April 2018.
-It offers six ways for churches to create connections and make disciples which can be put into their parish's context and tradition.
+The 'Making disciples in your parish' resource offers six ways for churches to create connections and make disciples which can be put into their parish's context and tradition.

 These have been highlighted through diocesan communications and resources and parishes are asked to share examples of how they do this.
-Diocesan Support Services have promoted resources to equip parishes such as a new Diocesan Cycle of Prayer and Messy Church.
-They have also developed new resources such as "Journey of Invitation", "Your SHAPE for God's Service" and a Messy Church Self Review Toolkit.
+As well as promoting resources to equip parishes such as those from Thy Kingdom Come and Messy Church, in 2019, parishes were invited to take part in a "Journey of Invitation", which brought key resources together to help parishes invite people to explore the Christian faith.